AustinSmall326/CIS-518_Panorama/README.md

 This project focused on image feature detection, feature matching and image mosaic techniques.
 The goal of this project was to create an imge mosaic or stitching, which is a collection of small images which are aligned properly to create one larger image.
 The techniques utilized in this project were referenced from the following papers.

--"Multi-image Matching using Multi-scale image patches", Brown, M.; Szeliski, R.; Winder, S. CVPR 2015
+  *"Multi-image Matching using Multi-scale image patches", Brown, M.; Szeliski, R.; Winder, S. CVPR 2015

 Contact Information:
 --------------------